A guide to the traditions and way of life in Crete

 You know you’ve sat at a Cretan table just from the bounty in front of you.
-Fruit and vegetables radiating colour and flavour, the most golden extra-virgin olive oil, delicate little cheese pies, cured meat and aromatic herbs that have literally captured the Mediterranean sunshine.
-But, above all, the ingredients that make you know you’re in Crete are the laughter and generosity of the people around you.
+Fruit and vegetables radiating colour and flavour, the most golden extra-virgin olive oil, delicate little cheese pies, cured meat and aromatic herbs that have literally captured the Mediterranean sunshine are spread before you.
+But above all, the ingredients that make you know you’re in Crete are the laughter and generosity of the people around you.

-With every glass of raki you share (locally known as tsikoudia), you’ll become better versed in a unique language punctuated by the delicious mouthfuls.
+With every glass of raki you share (locally known as tsikoudia), you’ll become better versed in a unique language punctuated by the delicious mouthfuls of Cretan food.
 To eat and drink with locals is to uncover the soul of Crete.
-You just have to experience the rakokazona – traditional raki-brewing in a Cretan village, typically in November – to know the meaning of banter.
-But at the very least, book a cookery lesson or a visit to a farm to experience first-hand local cheese-making and bread-baking.
+If you experience the rakokazona – traditional raki-brewing in a Cretan village, typically in November – you will discover the meaning of banter.
+But at the very least, book a cookery lesson or a visit to a farm to experience first-hand local cheese-making and bread-baking techniques.
 Your appetite for life will never be the same.

 Locating the pulse of Crete

 If food fills the soul, music comes from the heart in Crete.
-More often than not it is the three-stringed Cretan lyra that is the vehicle of expression for the communal dances that light up the island’s many festivals and feasts or the heart-rending sonnets known a mantinades, conveying messages of love and sorrow, that resonate in mountain villages.
+You hear it in the three-stringed Cretan lyra that sets the mood of dances in the island’s many feasts and festivals and in the heart-rending sonnets known as mantinades, conveying messages of love and sorrow, that resonate in mountain villages.

-Music has survived and flourished here since ancient times, passing from generation to generation, but always with spontaneity and improvisation.
-So don’t leave before visiting the workshop of an instrument-maker – not just the lyra but violins, lutes and rarer instruments known as bulgari, askomandoura or the thiamboli are made and repaired here.
-You’ll discover the very pulse of Crete.
+Since ancient times, music has been a way of life in Crete, passing from generation to generation, but always with spontaneity and improvisation.
+So make sure to visit the workshop of an instrument-maker – not just the lyra but violins, lutes and rarer instruments known as bulgari, askomandoura or the thiamboli are made and repaired here.

 5,000 years (and counting) of myths and history